benzmuircroft/layer/README.md

 # 🕳🥊 Autojar 🫙
-none provided yet

-a shared object that each user has a part in but can be replaced by others by transferring the role to the first in-line user
+A shared object that each user has a part in but can be replaced by others by transferring the role to the first in-line user

 ```js